Table of Contents[Hide][Show]

 3. White Poop

 Bile is green but when it mixes with the enzymes of the gut, it can change to brown.
-When the stool is white, it’s likely the substance failed to reach the intestines.
+When the stool is light colored, it’s likely the substance failed to reach the intestines.

-It’s possible there’s a duct blockage due to tumor growth or duct twisting.
+It’s possible there’s a duct blockage due to tumor growth, gallstones, or duct twisting.

 The problem may also not be in the ducts but in the liver.
-For example, cirrhosis will prevent the organ from producing bile correctly.
+For example, certain liver diseases like cirrhosis will prevent the organ from producing bile correctly.

-White poop color may also be due to the consumption of certain medications such as antacids, but it requires large doses before the stool turns white.
+White stool color may also be due to the consumption of certain medications such as antacids like Pepto-Bismol, but it requires large doses before the stool turns white.

 4. Brown Poop

-When it comes to poop color, brown is the gold standard.
+When it comes to poop, a brown color is the gold standard.
 It occurs due to a compound called bilirubin.

 Bilirubin is the by-product of the breakdown of hemoglobin, an iron-rich protein found in the red blood cells.
 It’s what helps transport oxygen to the different parts of the body.